 8. Driving License

-Aside from the licences and permits, you need to operate in California you will also need the right driving license to drive your food truck from A to B. And this is especially important if you employ staff who as part of their role is to drive the truck.
+Aside from the licences and permits, you need to operate in Ohio you will also need the right driving license to drive your food truck from A to B. This is especially important if you employ staff as part of their role is to drive the truck.

 According to the food truck builders M&R Speciality Trailers and Trucks, you should be able to drive a food truck with a Standard Class D driver’s license if your food truck weighs less than 26001 pounds.
 It’s worth noting that most food trucks have a typical weight of 1200-1600 pounds so this should suffice.

-However, if your food truck exceeds a gross weight limit of 26001 pounds then you will need something called a CDL licence.
-This is a commercial driver’s licence used for driving large and heavy trucks.
+However, if your food truck exceeds a gross weight limit of 26001 pounds then you will need something called a CDL license.
+This is a commercial driver’s license used for driving large and heavy trucks.

-For more information, it’s worth contacting the State of California DMV
+For more information, it’s worth contacting the Ohio BMV

 In the state of Ohio, it is a legal requirement that all vehicles have a minimum amount of liability insurance to cover accidents and damages and workers’ compensation insurance for businesses that employ staff.